gitter-badger/smartdocs/source/account-management.rst

 ..
 Warning:: The Mist wallet is beta software.
 Please beware and use it at your own risk.

-Creating an account using the GUI Mist Ethereum wallet couldn’t be easier.
+Creating an account using the GUI Mist SmartCash wallet couldn’t be easier.
 In fact, your first account is created during the installation of the app.

 1. `Download the latest version of the wallet app <https://github.com/ethereum/mist/releases>`_  for your operating system.
 Opening the Wallet App will kick off syncing a full copy of the Ethereum blockchain on your computer, since you will in effect be running a full geth node.

-2. Unzip the downloaded folder and run the Ethereum-Wallet executable file.
+2. Unzip the downloaded folder and run the SmartCash-Wallet executable file.

 .. image:: img/51Downloading.png
    :width: 582px